Milesq/video-app/README.md

 ## Instalation

 Before run application you have to install dependencies.
-I use `pnpm` so there is a lockfile in specific for `pnpm` format.
+I used `yarn` so there is a lockfile in specific for `yarn` format.
 You can use `npm` but it will take more time.

 ```
-npm i -g pnpm
+npm i -g yarn
-pnpm i
+yarn
 ```

 or